+Through exhibitions and collaborative research, I investigate how technology shapes culture and the stories we tell about ourselves.
 My collaborative work, including Threads of Assumption (with Sofie Hodara, Maria Finkelmeier, and U-Meleni Mhlaba-Adebo), has been exhibited at the Goethe-Institut Boston, Installation Space in North Adams, and the East Hartford Public Library.
-Recent projects include What Happened? at MassArt x SoWa and The Pursuit of Happiness at Bromfield Gallery.
-Upcoming, my work will be featured in Ignite: Women Who Sparked the Center in 2025.
+Recent exhibitions include What Happened? at MassArt x SoWa, The Pursuit of Happiness at Bromfield Gallery, and Ignite: Women Who Sparked the Center.

-In 2006, I co-founded Cykod, an interactive design agency that built digital solutions for clients worldwide, including Google and Philips Color Kinetics.
-My creative research has been presented at international conferences such as ServDes, MODE: Motion Design Education Summit, and Typographics.
+In 2006, I co-founded Cykod, an interactive design agency that developed digital experiences for clients around the world, including Google and Philips Color Kinetics.
+My research has been presented at conferences including ServDes, MODE: Motion Design Education Summit, and Typographics.

 This site was built using strapi, next.js, react.js and is hosted on netlify.